jyrw/tp/docs/UserGuide.md

 :scroll: Notes:

-* At least one of the optional fields must be provided.
+* At least one of the optional arguments must be provided.
 * Edits the contact at the specified `INDEX`.
   * The `INDEX` refers to the position of the contact in the displayed contact list as indicated by the number next to their name.
-  * The `INDEX` must be a positive integer (1, 2, 3,...).
-* Existing values will be updated to the input values.
+* Existing details will be updated using the supplied parameters.
-* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed.
   * To add tags without removing existing tags, refer to the Tag command in the [next section](#tagging-a-contact-tag).

 <div markdown="block" class="alert alert-info">